racerretrocoder/Flightgear-F-22A-Raptor/README.md

 # F-22 Raptor for FlightGear

 ![image](/pic.png)

-# New FDM coming very soon
-This new fdm was made by an advanced FDM maker
+Shoot down mirages and flankers with this Stealthy F-22A!

+# FDM Just keeps getting better and better.
+Im making my first fbw right now!!

 # To install,
-Download the zip, open the zip and rename the aircraft folder to F-22 (notice the Capital F) Then drag that to C:\Program Files\FlightGear 2020.3\data\Aircraft Or the directory your installed aircrafts are
+Download the zip, open the zip and rename the aircraft folder to F-22 (notice the Capital F) Then drag that to C:\Program Files\FlightGear 2020.3\data\Aircraft

+Linux:  Put the F-22 folder in usr/share/games/flightgear/aircraft

+Or if you have a custom aircraft folder put F-22 in there

+"Or the directory your installed aircrafts are" --uapilot

+--
-See the aircraft help in game to learn how to use everything about the jet!
+See the aircraft help in game to learn how to use every single feature in the jet!
+--

+A good aircraft has to have a nice help option! very Important

-Based upon the raptor from the FGUK Hangar.
+Based upon the F-22 from the FGUK Hangar.
 And little pictures on google maps near nellis afb

-Missiles are now fully functional!
-Check the built in Aircraft Help to learn how to use them
+Missile status: They track and shoot just fine.
+Damage over multiplayer works too, but the target recives no missile alert. and i dont know if there affected by chaff/flare

+MK83 JDAMs are on my todo list...

 # Mainly Edited by:
 <<<<<<<
- Phoenix, Anonymist, and Developer0607
+ Phoenix, Silver-Snail, Developer0607
+The 3 legendary coders!

 ======= Callsigns on MP
 Phoenix (MPcallsign: Phoenix)
-Anonymist (MPcallsign: Echoed), Developer0607 (MPcallsign: Ghost) BobDotCom (MPcallsign: Kodiak) And Alpha1 (MPcallsign: Alpha1)
+Silver-Snail (MPcallsign: Snail), (tho he prefers to fly fast) Developer0607 (MPcallsign: Ghost)

- FDM: Phoenix

- MFD icons and int. textures:  Anonymist and Phoenix (but mostly Anonymist, i did the seat though)
+ FDM: Phoenix.
+Yep its All me!!
+Kinda crazy that im soloing a really big task :D, its fun.
+Aeromatic v9 (or the newest version, see f-22-jsbsim.xml for fdm)

+ Interior: Phoenix, Silver-snail

- Ext. textures: Phoenix, Anonymist
+ Ext. textures: Phoenix, Fox3studios

- Damage, Missile, and radar implentation: Phoenix, and Ghost
+ Damage, Missile, and radar implentation:

- Canvas stuff like hud and radar: Alpha1, Phoenix

- Fixxes with -set: BobDotCom
+Developer0607, Phoenix

-Test Pilots: Epsilon, and members of the 249th EFS
+Test Pilots: Phoenix, Silver-snail, Epsilon, Realuapilot, Zoid, Fox3studios, and more!

- Support: (mostly) all of them

-External contributions welcomed
-This is under development
-DM Phoenix or anyone who has contributed to this for more info!
+Support: Phoenix, Developer0607, Silver-snail, and test pilots

+If you have suggestions or (nice) comments, add a Comment on the latest commit.
+Ill usually respond within a day. or if im actively coding on this!

+mfds coming soon